Home

 Orthopaedic testing:

 Sacroiliac tests were negative.
-(Yeoman's test produced mild L5 pain but nothing in the hip or SI joint) The Patrick Fabere test was normal (surprisingly).
-Straight leg raise test of Lasegue only produced pain in the groin (ie. negative for a pinched nerve).
+Yeoman's test produced mild L5 pain but nothing in the hip or SI joint.
+The Patrick Fabere test was normal surprisingly.
+Straight leg raise test of Lasegue only produced pain in the groin, ie. it was negative for a pinched sciatic nerve.

 The right acetabulum lies more steeply inclined than the left hip.
 The cephalad portion of the hip joint is reduced in size, having worsened since the examination in 2005.

-Bilaterally, there are degenerative changes occuring at the lateral margin of the roof of the acetabulum.
-This has the appearance of a moderate Cox arthritis of the right hip associated with the mild case of dysplasia of the right acetabulum.
+Bilaterally, there are degenerative changes occurring at the lateral margin of the roof of the socket.
+This has the appearance of a moderate Cox arthritis of the right hip associated with the mild case of dysplasia of the right acetabulum; normal sacroiliac joints.

 Additional notes:

-• Note the typical features in the Right hip of Developmental Hip Dysplasia (your reading left).
-Viz: The inclined, sloping acetabulum (compare with the slope in the left hip) and the unroofed portion of the ball of the hip.
-DEVELOPMENTAL HIP DYSPLASIA ...
+• Note the typical features on the right of developmental hip dysplasia; that's your reading left.
+The inclined, sloping acetabulum compare with the normal socket in the left hip and the unroofed portion of the ball.

-• In the left hip there is concommitent Femero Acetabular Impingement Syndrome Pincer.
+• In the left hip there is concommitent femoro acetabular Impingement Syndrome Pincer.

 • The tilted pelvis due to a short left leg.